ravirun/misfit-ravi/README.md

 ## Topic Overview

-An evergreen satirical exploration designed for micro creator (10k–100k followers), focusing on how fake metrics drive real decisions.
+An evergreen satirical exploration designed for micro creator (10k–100k followers), focusing on the economics of online status.

 ---